fernando-mc/creating-first-serverless-app-aws/checkoff.md

 6. Setup an AWS Access Role in the [Serverless Dashboard](https://dashboard.serverless.com)
     - Sign into your AWS Account and the Serverless Dashboard in the same browser
     - Follow the steps under "Link your AWS Account" [here](https://serverless.com/framework/docs/dashboard/access-roles#link-your-aws-account) to connect your Serverless Dashboard account to AWS (you'll need to start inside the [Serverless Dashboard](https://dashboard.serverless.com))

-7. Run `serverless login` from your terminal - If you use Safari as your default browser...
-First of all, tell me why, but you will not be able to use this step.
-Instead:
+7. I'd suggest doing the following to save yourself some time on the next step:
+    - If possible, set Chrome or Firefox as default browsers (there are possible issues with Safari)
+    - Temporarily disable any extensions that block JavaScript (e.g. NoScript) or and overzealous adblockers (we'll be doing some authentication calls to Auth0 that I've seen a NoScript extension block before)
+    - You can turn your adblockers and NoScript back on as soon as the credentials are set locally on your machine after you login.
+8. Run `serverless login` from your terminal.
+This should open up a browser window that asks you to sign in to the Serverless Dashboard.
+When you finish that process the terminal prompt should automatically move on.
+If this process fails, or you see error messages around authentication later on try these steps instead:
     - Login to the Serverless Dashboard
-    - Go to the top right corner and click on the settings menu
+    - Go to the top right corner and click on the dropdown near your organization name
     - Click "Personal Access Keys"
     - Create an Access Key
     - Set an environment variable on your machine called `SERVERLESS_ACCESS_KEY`
     - Keep going as normal
-8. Run `serverless` from your terminal and complete the prompts.
+9. Run `serverless` from your terminal and complete the prompts.
 Make sure to select your serverless dashboard account.
-9. When the process is finished, you should change directories into your new service directory with `cd your-service-name`.
+10. When the process is finished, you should change directories into your new service directory with `cd your-service-name`.
-10. Checkoff time!
+11. Checkoff time!
 When you're done with these steps please run `serverless deploy` and let the instructor see the output.
 If you accidentally clear the screen too soon you can run `serverless info`.

 Optional bonus step - Create an [Auth0 Account](https://auth0.com/)
     - Create a tenant domain in the US